 Keeping Things Isolated

 One of the most important features of closed-back headphones is the level of isolation they offer.
 This is critical for a variety of applications.
-If you are recording in the studio you don’t want the sound from your headphones bleeding into your recordings.
-If you are a DJ you want to minimize the loud external output from interfering with your ability to prepare your next track.
+If you are recording in the studio, you don’t want the sound from your headphones bleeding into your recordings.
+If you are a DJ, you want to minimize the loud external output from interfering with your ability to prepare your next track.

 Consistent loud volume from headphones or performances can damage your hearing.

 Strong passive isolation can also protect your ears.
 Keeping high spikes at bay prevents ear fatigue and injury.
 I’ve come across too many artists and DJs that have fallen victim to Tinnitus.
-It isn’t pleasant and each one has also mentioned they wish they protected their ears more.
+It isn’t pleasant, and each one has also mentioned they wish they protected their ears more.
 With good isolation, you don’t need to crank up your headphones to overcome exterior noise.

 Whether you are in the studio or performing it is worth investing in headphones that offer excellent isolation.

 The headphone market offers an abundance of choices.
-Closed-back headphones in particular dominate the market.
+Closed-back headphones, in particular, dominate the market.
 Below are some other alternatives worth considering if you want to buy a pair of closed-back cans.

 Shure SRH1540 Review